jhansisreya11/secure-task-systems/README.md

 ## Frontend (Angular Dashboard)

-Use the plugin's generator to create new projects.
+Use the plugin's generator to create new projects.<br>

 Navigate to the frontend: